pha4ge/hAMRonization/README.md

 - 'nomenclature' : "Target gene" seems at odds with "subject/query", would be more consistent as "query gene length"

 - gene name vs gene symbol is confusing and an issue with tools that only have one gene field, 1:2 mapping allowed? if so template needs edited to allow it.
+Also kinda poorly defined for srax (using "annotation" as gene name)

 - Code related: lot of repeated boilerplate code in different parsers that really should be modularised, use of globals also makes me itchy.

 - mapping to coverage depth includs average depth AND plain read counts (based on previous parsers: not the same and needs discussed)

+- `contig_id` should probably be `sequence_id` or similar to enable putting readnames in there for tools like deeparg

 ### Basic Parsing Strategy